Connecticut Landlord Tenant Rights

 Protected Groups: The Fair Housing Act prohibits discrimination in housing on the basis of race, color, national origin, sex, familial status, religion, or disability.
 These rules do not apply to some owner-occupied homes or homes operated by religious organizations.
 Connecticut state law adds additional protection for tenants on the basis of marital status, age, ancestry, and lawful source of income.

-Discriminatory Acts & Penalties: Connecticut’s Commission on Human Rights handles housing discrimination complaints in the state.
+Discriminatory Acts and Penalties: Connecticut’s Commission on Human Rights handles housing discrimination complaints in the state.
 The following behaviors have been identified as potentially discriminatory when directed at a member of a protected group:

 • Refusing to rent, negotiate, or sell a house or rental unit.